Primary Navigation Mobile

 How to photograph your car for sale

-Start with preparation.
-Unless it’s a project or you want to highlight bad areas, give the car a good wash and dry, and if it has faded plastic headlights try giving them a polish first, as the yellowed lenses often look far worse in a picture than they do when you see the car every day.
+You’ll want to start with a clean car, and a suitable place to photograph it.
+Unless it’s a project or you want to highlight bad areas, give the car a thorough exterior clean, and if it has faded plastic headlights try giving them a polish with a restoration kit first, as the yellowed lenses often look far worse in a picture than they do when you see the car every day.
+Alloy wheels can be tricky to clean but it’s worth doing to show the car off at its best, and a microfibre cloth can be good for removing streaks from washing that might show up in the photos.

 13